Indefinite Integration-Topics in IB Mathematics

 There are a few important techniques used to solve problems based on an integration

 (i) Substitution or Change of Independent Variable- If the derivative of a function is given in the question, then we should use the method of substitution to integrate that question.

 Ans- Here derivative of is 2x that is given in the question so we can substitute by some other variable. let =t

 (ii) Integration by part- If we are given the product of two functions such that we are not able to use the method of substitution to integrate it, then we use Integration by parts.
 Suppose u and v are two functions then-

 Note-: While using integration by parts, choose u & v such that we can easily apply above formula and reduce the given function from a product of two functions into a function that can be easily integrated.
 For this, we choose u in the order of ILATE.
 Here

 E Exponential function

-Some people use above formula in this way also
+Some people use the above formula in a different way

 they choose F(x) in this order: LIPET